Lab 3: GUI development

 footer

-Stylize the page using one of two approaches stated above.
+Stylize the page using the approaches stated above.

 Hobbies Page